How to Get the Most Money For Your Trade-in Car

 2) Inspect and Clean the Engine Compartment

 Clean the engine compartment and ensure no tools, rags, or half-empty fluid bottles.
-Some detail companies will clean the engine compartment for you when detailing your car.
-If you do it yourself, make sure you use a good quality degreaser and get all the chemicals off your belts and hoses.
+When detailing your car, some detail companies will clean the engine compartment.
+If you do it yourself, use a good quality degreaser and get all the chemicals off your belts and hoses.

 3) Empty and Clean Out All of Your Vehicle’s Compartments

-Ensure you remove all the trash and junk from your console collected over time.
+Remove all the trash and junk collected over time from your console.
 Vacuum it out and do the same with your glove compartment.

-You should leave any maintenance records, locking lug keys, owner’s manual, leather cleaner, and touch-up paint in the glove box.
-Doing so is a good sign for an appraiser.
+You should leave maintenance records, locking lug keys, the owner’s manual, leather cleaner, and touch-up paint in the glove box.
+This is a good sign for an appraiser.

-Make sure you remove your name, address, and phone number from any records you leave.
-You wouldn’t want the next owner to contact you a year later.
+Please remove your name, address, and phone number from any records you leave.
+You don’t want the next owner to contact you a year later.

-Your trunk should be emptied and clean.
-Clean it out if you have a bunch of junk in your trunk.
+Your trunk should be emptied and cleaned.
+If it contains a lot of junk, clean it out.
 Do not leave a box of empty fluid bottles, air filters, or tools in the trunk of your car.
 This is a bad sign for an appraiser.

-If you have a spare tire area under your trunk mat, make sure your spare is not flat, and there’s no standing water.
-You will want to clean and vacuum this area also.
+If you have a spare tire area under your trunk mat, ensure the spare is not flat, and there is no standing water.
+You will also want to clean and vacuum this area.

 4) Inspect or Change Your Windshield Wiper Blades